 Bariatric Surgery for Teens with Severe Obesity Study: Teen-LABS

-The NIDDK funded the Teen-LABS (Longitudinal Assessment of Bariatric Surgery) study to look at the short- and long-term risks and benefits of bariatric (weight-loss) surgery in teens.
+The NIDDK funded the Teen-LABS (Longitudinal Assessment of Bariatric Surgery) study to look at the short- and long-term risks and benefits of bariatric (weight-loss) surgery in teens, including gastric band, gastric sleeve, and gastric bypass.
 Teen-LABS is the first large-scale study of this procedure in teens who have severe obesity (a much greater-than-normal amount of body fat) and serious weight-related health problems, such as prediabetes, type 2 diabetes, cardiovascular disease (heart and blood vessel disease), sleep apnea (breathing problems during sleep), nonalcoholic fatty liver disease (NASH), or other conditions.

 For teens with severe obesity, lifestyle changes such as following a healthy eating plan for weight loss and being more active are important, but if not enough weight is lost to improve health, then additional treatments such as weight-loss surgery may be considered.
 Weight-loss surgery is being used more often as a treatment for teens who have severe obesity, but more research is needed in this area better understand how effective it is with teens and whether there are risks associated with the surgery.

 Researchers found major improvements in weight, heart health, prediabetes, type 2 diabetes, high blood pressure, high blood cholesterol, and abnormal kidney function 3 years after weight-loss surgery in teens who were in the study.